-Prof. Ayman Zerban
+Dr. Ayman Zerban

-Vice Dean of Graduate Studies Contact No. +966 (0)12-215-9180 MBA Centre - Dahban Jeddah Email: ayman@ubt.edu.sa & mba.advisor@ubt.edu.sa
+MBA Academic Advisor Contact No. +966 (0)12-215-9180 MBA Centre - Dahban Jeddah Email: ayman@ubt.edu.sa & mba.advisor@ubt.edu.sa

 11. FEES AND PAYMENTS

 The finance department serves the students from initial entry to final march to graduation in the two-year Master of Business Administration (MBA).
 All financial matters are transacted in this office specifically the collection of the required school fees: